-And just when we were able to hop in the car, a fox passed by.
+And just when we were about to hop in the car, a fox passed by.
 What a great way to wrap up our trip to MacGregor Point.

 While there are some obvious drawbacks to winter camping (like the cold), we managed to have great weather and stayed warm throughout the night.
 The heated blanket sure helped.
 I’m glad we tried this, even more so because the following week the government closed winter camping as part of its stay-at-home order.

 My progress on the Ontario Parks Challenge can be found here